o2346/auditor/README.md

 # Auditing tools for tagging in AWS Organizations organization

-(under construction) auditing tools for organization-wide tagging checks in AWS
+Auditing tools for organization-wide tagging checks in AWS
+Currently only the things under 'configservice' dir are confirmed working expectedly